roblatour/NixieTubes/README.md

 An example demo program is included with the library; the code is well commented and walks you through the features of the library.

-Additionally, an example open sourece Nixie Tube Clock (Arduino code) program is also available seperately at https://github.com/roblatour/NixieTubeClock
+Additionally, an example open source Nixie Tube Clock (Arduino code) program is also available separately at https://github.com/roblatour/NixieTubeClock

 # Creating your own Tube screens

-Additioanlly included, in the extras folder of this library, is the vb.net program used to generates the tube screens (i.e. the image files and there associcated header file update code)
+Additionally included, in the extras folder of this library, is the vb.net program used to generates the tube screens (i.e. the image files and there associated header file update code)
-This program can be used to taylor for other sizes, fonts, a different mesh, colours, etc..
+This program can be used to customize for other sizes, fonts, a different mesh, colours, etc..

 The tube image is also in the public domain, and was created by my dear wife.